 Read on to discover our favourite four – and how you can win a copy of each for yourself.

-From film director Tim Burton, this is the story of the Maitlands (Geena Davis and Alec Baldwin) – a happy couple who are killed in a car crash and return as ghosts to their beloved home to wreak havoc on the ghastly yuppie family who have moved in.
+From film director Tim Burton, this is the story of the Maitlands (Geena Davis and Alec Baldwin) – a happy couple who are killed in a car crash and return as ghosts to their beloved home to wreak havoc on the ghastly yuppie family who has moved in.

 Unfortunately, their attempts at haunting are ignored by all the family, with the exception of Goth daughter Lydia (Winona Ryder), who doesn’t mind one bit.
 At their wit’s end, the ghostly couple call on a despicably disgusting demon named ‘Beetlejuice’ (Michael Keaton) for help.